Coded Caching with Shared Caches and Private Caches: Networks with User-to-Helper Cache Association Unknown at the Placement Phase

+is achievable.
+This proves the optimality of our delivery scheme under the placement policy described in the proof of Theorem~\ref{thm1}.
+The converse is derived assuming $t_s$ and $t_p$ are integers, even otherwise, the above converse holds in the memory-sharing cases.

-Now, we describe the reason behind following the placement in Section~\ref{subsec:placem}.
-The cache contents known to each user $k \in [K]$ are $Z_k$ and $\mathcal{Z}_{\lambda}$, where $\lambda$ is the helper cache accessed by the user $k$.
-To maximize the local caching gain available to each user, the contents in $Z_k$ and $\mathcal{Z}_{\lambda}$ need to be disjoint.
-That implies, $Z_k \cap \mathcal{Z}_{\lambda}=\phi$.
-In addition, during the placement phase, the server is unaware of the user-to-helper cache association.
-The above two reasons made us divide each file into two parts, each part being used to fill one type of caches.
+Now, we describe the reason behind following such a placement in the scheme.
+The cache contents known to user $k \in [K]$ are $Z_k$ and $\mathcal{Z}_{\lambda}$, where $\lambda$ is the helper cache accessed by user $k$.
+If $Z_k \cap \mathcal{Z}_{\lambda}=\phi$, then the amount of file contents available to each user from the placement phase is maximum.
+In addition, during the placement, the server is unaware of the user-to-helper cache association.
+The above two reasons made us divide each file into two parts, and each part being exclusively used to fill one type of caches.
 From the previous results \cite{YMA}, it is known that the placement in \cite{MaN} is optimal under uncoded prefetching schemes.
-Therefore, we followed the optimal prefetching scheme in \cite{MaN} for placing the subfiles $\{W^{(1)}_n, \forall n \in [N]\}$ and $\{W^{(2)}_n, \forall n \in [N]\}$ in the helper caches and the private caches, respectively.
-Although the placement policies followed are individually optimal, the overall optimality of the above placement policy for this network model is not known.
+Therefore, we followed the optimal prefetching scheme in \cite{MaN} for the helper caches and the private caches using $\{W^{(s)}_n, \forall n \in [N]\}$ and $\{W^{(p)}_n, \forall n \in [N]\}$, respectively.
+Although the placement policies followed are individually optimal, the overall optimality of the above placement for this network model is not known.